 If you need to miss a class, let UCS fill in.
 We’ll teach a 45-minute overview of planning a professional path, and we’ll take attendance, too.
-Call 404-413-1827.
-Give us at least three days’ notice, and we’ll do our best to be there.
+Call 404-413-1832.
+Let us know at least two weeks in advance, and we’ll do our best to be there.

 Let us know how we can partner with you.
 Have something coming up with a professional focus?
 Give us a call at 404-413-1823 to talk about how we can work together and support you.